defc0n1/mail-surveyor/README.md

 Mail-surveyor is a web application that lets you define surveys and recipients, then mails the survey to the recipients.
 It tracks their answers and provide you with a basic dashboard to follow-up.

-I developed it as a way to validate software product ideas for my bootstrapped business - and learn Meteor at the same time.
+I developed it as a way to validate software product ideas for my bootstrapped business, and learn Meteor at the same time.

 Used libraries
 --------------